-District 1 Vulnerability Assessment completed in 2014 inventoried and analyzed over 16,000 Caltrans assets against years 2050 and 2100 climate change scenarios.
-Ninety-three road segments representing almost 980 miles were ranked for vulnerability using weighting and scoring criteria.
+District 1 Vulnerability

+Assessment (the north-west corner of the State) was the first to be completed in 2014.
+This assessment inventoried and analyzed over 16,000 Caltrans assets against years 2050 and 2100 climate change scenarios.
+Ninetythree road segments representing almost 980 miles were ranked for vulnerability using weighting and scoring criteria.